-NATURAL RESOURCE GOALS AND OBJECTIVES
+Natural Resource Goals and Objectives

 As a low-lying barrier island, the Town of Sullivan’s Island faces many benefits and challenges involved with living in such a dynamic ecosystem.
 This element strives to retain and preserve the Island’s natural resources and also protect the community’s health and quality of life.
 As such, the Town has adopted the following goal, policies and strategies: